ALBERTA

 (1813 - 1861/1884), near Pocahontas FORT WIKI

-Originally a North West Co. post located at the north end of Brûlé Lake, briefly known as Rocky Mountain House (2) until 1814, relocated by the Hudson's Bay Co. in 1829 (HBC records cover 1827 - 1831).
+Originally a North West Co. post located at the north end of Brûlé Lake, briefly known as Rocky Mountain House (2) until 1814.
+Relocated by the Hudson's Bay Co. in 1829 to the north end of Jasper Lake (HBC records cover 1827 - 1831).
 Rebuilt again in 1858.
-Practically abandoned for all intents and purposes after 1861, not "officially" closed until 1884.
+Practically abandoned for all intents and purposes after 1861, but was not officially closed until 1884.
 Ruins of the last post are located near the mouth of the Rocky River at the north end of Jasper Lake.
 Parks Canada memorial plaque (1927) is located on Trans-Canada Highway 16 about 35 km east of Jasper.
-No road access to actual fort site.
+No road access to the actual fort site, but a viewing platform overlooks the site.
 See also Canadian Register of Historic Places

 See also Jasper NP - Fur Trade and Exploration by Jeff Waugh, from Canadian Rockies.net